freebsd/freebsd-quarterly/2018q3/DTrace.md

 Microsoft showed a working demo of DTrace, which was ported from FreeBSD [1].

-Added to FreeBSD base in 11.2, dwatch is a new DTrace tool for automating complex queries for data and surgically tapping the kernel.
+Added to FreeBSD base in 11.2, dwatch is a new DTrace tool, developed by Devin Teske (dteske@), for automating complex queries for data and surgically tapping the kernel.
 In base there are 85 profiles for interpreting domain-specific data with another 17 available from ports making a total of over 100 different pipelines from which you can extract data in multiple formats. dwatch also simplifies observation of over 100,000 probe points available in FreeBSD, making it easy to find any process, thread, or jail triggering any probe.
 On-top of all that, dwatch profiles can leverage higher-level languages such as python, perl, sh, and many more.

 [1]: https://youtu.be/tG8R5SQGPck?t=891